VictorChukwudi/ApexHauz/README.md

 ## Creating Property Advert
 Authenticated users create property adverts with the following: price, state, city, address, type and image.
 ## Updating Property Advert
 Authenticated users can update their property adverts.
+Using POSTMAN , the fields used to create the property advert are all required even when only some are updated.

 ### Authenticated users can also mark their property as sold and also delete their property adverts.